kcjmowright/java2typescript/README.md

 # Purpose

-This **maven** plugin is used to generate a typescript definition and [Angular](https://angular.io) implementation of each of the REST services and corresponding DTO models out of the [JAX-RS](https://jax-rs-spec.java.net/) annotated Java services.
+This **maven** plugin is used to generate typescript definitions and [Angular](https://angular.io) implementations of each of the REST service and corresponding DTO models found for a given project using the [JAX-RS](https://jax-rs-spec.java.net/) annotated Java services.
 For each Java file, the plugin generates a corresponding `.ts` file using the same folder structure the Java uses.
 Each `.ts` file is imported into a submodule, `index.ts` file.
-Each submodule is then exported from the main `index.html` file barrel style.
+Each submodule is then exported from the main `index.ts` file barrel style.

+The code generated targets the Angular 6 API.

 # Goals